42mcmaster/artificialIntelligence/ai02bLessonDecisionTreesInPython.md

 - **Input validation:** Checking if user input is valid before using it
 - **Logic error:** Code runs but gives wrong results

-## Challenge Problems

-Try these for extra practice:

-**Challenge 1:** Add a third factor (wind speed) to the jacket advisor

-**Challenge 2:** Create a grade calculator that considers:
-- Test score
-- Homework completion
-- Extra credit

-**Challenge 3:** Build a "Should I buy this?" advisor that considers:
-- Price
-- How much money you have
-- Do you need it vs. want it
-- Is it on sale

-## Next Week Preview

-**Week 2: Databases**

-We'll learn how to:
-- Store decision tree results
-- Load data to make decisions
-- Track patterns over time

-Decision trees become MUCH more powerful when combined with stored data!

 ---

-**Wrap Up:** You've now built AI decision-making systems!
-These are the foundation for more complex AI.
-Next, we'll add databases to make our AI remember things! 🧠